 Uncontrollable Smell

 You may find that your house has started to smell slightly musky at all times if your dog is constantly peeing on the hardwood floors.
-This is because the urine does start to puddle under the floor, soaking into the wood, creating a stench throughout the house that You cannot simply wash away.
+This is because the urine does start to puddle under the floor, soaking into the wood and creating a stench throughout the house that You cannot simply wash away.

 Mold Growth